Skip to content

 Auto-detection

 During init, AgentsMesh scans the project for existing AI tool configs from every supported target.claude/, .cursor/, .github/copilot-instructions.md, and the rest.
-For each one found, it prompts you to import.
+The wizard offers to import everything it finds (a single yes/no); --yes imports all of them non-interactively.

 Examples